-- □ Hardware RAID is configurable on a logical volume basis4.
+- □ Hardware RAID is configurable on a logical volume basis.
 Therefore, the whole logical volume is protected by the appropriate fault tolerance.
 The capacity reduction depends on the size of the logical volume and the type of fault tolerance configured. - □ Hardware RAID offers the best reliability and automatic recovery.
 When a drive fails, the system continues operating.
 Once the failed drive is replaced, the controller automatically rebuilds the new drive and restores the system to its full fault tolerant capabilities. - □ Since the data protection occurs at the hardware (controller) level, there is no overhead on the system processor.
 This type of RAID is totally transparent to the operating system and the applications.
 With a CPU-intensive application/environment, such as Sybase SQL Server, hardware-based fault tolerance can provide the best performance.
-Please refer to the Configuring Compaq RAID Technology for Database Servers TechNote (P/N 184206-001) for a more complete discussion.
+Please refer to Configuring Compaq RAID Technology for Database Servers white paper, published by Compaq (Document Number 267A/0294) for a more complete discussion.